 The decision on the specific number of shares of the company offered to employees and the method of granting shares (for free and / or partially remunerated), when shares are granted partially remunerated - the share price payable by employees, is decided by the general meeting of shareholders of at least 2/3 majority of the votes of all shareholders present at the meeting.
-Agreements for the acquisition of shares decided by the General Meeting of Shareholders are concluded and employees acquire ownership of shares not earlier than in the third financial year (excluding the financial year in which the decision of the General Meeting of the Company was adopted), provided that such right has not been revoked for the employee, the employee has not waived it or lost it on other group companies or the price of the company's ordinary registered shares on the regulated market.
+Agreements for the acquisition of shares decided by the General Meeting of Shareholders are concluded and employees acquire ownership of shares not earlier than in the third financial year (excluding the financial year in which the decision of the General Meeting of the Company was adopted), provided that such right has not been revoked for the employee, the employee has not waived it or lost it on other grounds.
+The method of granting shares does not change depending on the performance of the company and / or other group companies or the price of the company's ordinary registered shares on the regulated market.